crguezl/buildingagemwithbundler/README.md

 Of course you have to have an account in rubygems.org

 8. Lead your browser to "https://rubygems.org/gems/lorem_casiano".
-Your gem must be alloctaed there
+   Your gem must be allocated there

 ## Usage